Redbank (Qld)

 Redbank lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Redbank's estimated population as of Nov 2025 is around 3,563 people.
-This reflects an increase of 632 people (21.6%) since the 2021 Census which reported a population of 2,931 people.
-The change is inferred from the resident population of 3,399 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 77 validated new addresses since the Census date.
-This level of population equates to a density ratio of 428 persons per square kilometer.
-Redbank's growth exceeded the national average (9.7%) and state average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 63.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Redbank's population is estimated at around 3,565 as of Feb 2026.
+This reflects an increase of 634 people (21.6%) since the 2021 Census, which reported a population of 2,931 people.
+The change is inferred from the resident population of 3,399, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 76 validated new addresses since the Census date.
+This level of population equates to a density ratio of 428 persons per square kilometer, providing significant space per person and potential room for further development.
+Redbank's 21.6% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 63.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Looking at population projections moving forward, a significant increase is forecast for Redbank (Qld) (SA2), with an expected growth of 1,280 persons to 2041 reflecting a total increase of 33.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, a significant population increase in the top quartile of statistical areas analysed by AreaSearch is forecast, with the suburb expected to grow by 1,277 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 33.2% in total over the 17 years.

 Frequently Asked Questions - Population